Advertisement

 What is the difference between an executor and an administrator?

-The roles of an executor and an administrator are very similar, but their appointment differs.
-An executor is the person named in a decedent's will to manage their estate.
-The decedent specifically chose this individual to carry out their final wishes.
-An administrator, on the other hand, is appointed by the probate court when a person dies without a will (intestate), or when the named executor in a will is unable or unwilling to serve.
-While both are responsible for managing the estate collecting assets, paying debts, and distributing property the executor follows the instructions in the will, whereas the administrator must distribute assets according to the strict guidelines of state intestacy law, following a legal succession hierarchy.
+An administrator and an executor have very similar jobs, but their appointment is what’s different.
+An executor is the individual designated in a decedent’s will to oversee his or her estate.
+The deceased picked this person to do this.
+It is the probate court that names an administrator, by contrast, where a person dies without a will (i.e., intestate) or where the executor named in a will declines or is unable to serve.
+Both manage the estate (collecting assets, paying debts and distributing property) but an executor follows the directions left in a will, and an administrator is must distribute the assets as outlined by state intestacy law's strict hierarchy.

 Do all assets have to go through probate?